BGMD TEAM ONBOARDING • SCREEN FIVE

 • Use warm, professional language — we represent BGMD every time we hit “send.”

-The goal of this screen is simple: when someone says “Black Girl Magic Day,” you should know exactly what kind of experience we are promising — and how your daily choices help keep that promise.
+The goal of this screen is simple: when someone says “Black Girl Magic Day,” you should know exactly what kind of experience we are promising — and how your daily choices help protect that promise.

 Where we’re headed